Mali prime minister lashes out at France, UN, regional bloc

 France intervened militarily in 2013, leading an effort to oust Islamic extremists from control of the northern Malian towns they had overtaken.
 Over the past nine years, France had continued its presence in a bid to stabilize the country amid repeated attacks by insurgents.
 The French departure has raised new concerns about whether those militants will again regain territory with security responsibilities now falling to the Malian military and U.N. peacekeepers.

+At one point he even called into question the nationality of Niger’s President Mohamed Bazoum, whom he called a “foreigner who claims to be from Niger.”

+“We know that the people of Niger, brothers of Mali, are distinguished by very rich societal, cultural and religious values,” Maiga said.
+“Bazoum is not a Nigerien.”

-Maiga spoke for more than 30 minutes on a Saturday morning in a speech that referenced everything from Victor Hugo to the Rwandan genocide.
-The Malian prime minister also offered a grim assessment of the U.N. peacekeeping mission known as MINUSMA, while openly praising the influence of Russian mercenaries from the Wagner Group who have been accused of carrying out human rights abuses.
+The Malian prime minister offered a grim assessment of the U.N. peacekeeping mission known as MINUSMA, while openly praising the influence of Russian mercenaries from the Wagner Group who have been accused of carrying out human rights abuses.

 “We must recognize that nearly 10 years after its establishment, the objectives for which MINUSMA was deployed in Mali have not been achieved,” Maiga said.
 “This is despite numerous Security Council resolutions.”

-The Malian prime minister had particularly sharp words as well for the U.N.
-Secretary-General Antonio Guterres, criticizing his recent comments on the standoff between Mali and Ivory Coast over 46 detained Ivorian soldiers.
+The Malian prime minister had particularly sharp words as well for Guterres, criticizing his recent comments on the standoff between Mali and Ivory Coast over 46 detained Ivorian soldiers.

 Three female Ivorian soldiers already have been released as a “humanitarian gesture,” but there have been no updates about the others.